rxxsta/25daysofchristmas/challenges/day4_Learning-Some-Linux.md

 ## [Challenge 1](#challenge-1-visible-files-in-home) | [Challenge 2](#challenge-2-content-of-file5) | [Challenge 3](#challenge-3-what-file-contains-the-string-password) | [Challenge 4](#challenge-4-what-file-contains-an-ip-address) | [Challenge 5](#challenge-5-how-many-users-can-log-in) | [Challenge 6](#challenge-6-what-is-the-sha1-hash-of-file8) | [Challenge 7](#challenge-7-mcsysadmins-password-hash)

-After deploying our machine and waiting a while we have to SSH into this our machine.
+After deploying our machine and waiting a while, we can SSH into our machine.

 The details on how to SSH into our machine is given.
 ![ssh details](https://i.imgur.com/KLFvgH1.png)